2012 Sao Paulo auto show

 The top four companies in Brazil are Fiat, Volkswagen, General Motors and a distant Ford as number four.

 Unlike China, which has hundreds of domestic car companies, Brazil does not have a Brazilian domestic car company.
-Instead they have relationships with car groups, such as General Motors, that have been producing vehicles in Brazil for over 80 years.
-GM is the reason Brazil has flex-fuel vehicles, without the flex-fuel vehicle Brazil would not be off the dependence of foreign oil.
+Instead, they have relationships with car groups, such as General Motors, that have been producing vehicles in Brazil for over 80 years.
+GM is the reason Brazil has flex-fuel vehicles, without the flex-fuel vehicle Brazil would not be of the dependence of foreign oil.

-General Motors, who just signed a football (known to Americans as soccer) agreement with Mancheser United, had Brazilian autoracer Emerson Fittipaldi on hand with the beautiful Brazilian actress Fernanda Lima acting as the host of the unveil of Chevy’s new Onix.
+General Motors, who just signed a football (known to Americans as soccer) agreement with Manchester United, had Brazilian auto racer, Emerson Fittipaldi, on hand with the beautiful Brazilian actress Fernanda Lima acting as the host of the unveil of Chevy’s new Onix.

-General Motors’ market share has decreased from 24.3% to 18.3%, but Grace Lieblien, president of GM Brazil, is excited because General Motor’s third largest market will be sweetening the portfolio with an array of vehicles, seven of these in the next year; Onix, Trailblazer, Malibu, Camaro, Cruze and Sonic, Spin, Captiva, Cobalt, Agile, S10 and Montana.
+General Motors’ market share has decreased from 24.3% to 18.3%, but Grace Lieblein, president of GM Brazil, is excited because General Motor’s third-largest market will be sweetening the portfolio with an array of vehicles, seven of these in the next year; Onix, Trailblazer, Malibu, Camaro, Cruze and Sonic, Spin, Captiva, Cobalt, Agile, S10, and Montana.

 But not everyone agrees that the industry is growing.
 It depends on which industry you belong to.

 There are two automotive lobby groups inside of Brazil; Anfavea and Abeiva.

 The first day of unveils, Monday, was mainly by Anfavea members.
 Anfavea, AssociaÃ§Ã£o Nacional dos Fabricantes de VeÃculos Automotores, has been the lobbying group for the car companies that have production in Brazil since 1956.